Hosting vs Domain Registration

 In day-to-day language, a “host” is someone who invites you into their home or business.
 They allow you to make use of their physical space.
 In the web world, a host is a company that lets your web site live on their disk space and lets visitors access that website from their computer.

 When you consider all that they do for you, hosting prices are a steal.
-There are reputable companies who will host your website for as little as $6 to $10 a month.
-Add in the cost of domain registration and you’re looking at $85 to $140 per year to keep your website online.
+There are reputable companies who will host your website for as little as $6 to $13 a month.
+Add in the cost of domain registration and you’re looking at less than $200 per year to keep your website online.
 Compare that to the price of putting a single business-card-sized ad in your local newspaper for just a week.
 Web sites are a bargain!

 If you don’t pay your hosting on time, your host company will likely give you a warning or two and then take your site offline.
 If you’ve made a backup of the site (you do backup your site, right?), then you’ll need to repurchase the hosting, and possibly reinstall the site (unless they’ve kept a copy handy for you).